james2doyle/ohdoylerules.com/content/snippets/list-file-permission-numbers.md

----
++++
-Title: "List File Permission Numbers"
-Description: "Easily list the chmod numbers for all the files in a folder"
+title = "List File Permission Numbers" description = "Easily list the chmod numbers for all the files in a folder" date = "2013-12-08" category = "Snippets" template = "post.html"
-Date: "2013-12-08"
-Category: "Snippets"
-Template: "post"
+[taxonomies]
-Keywords: ["chmod", "permissions", "file", "numbers", "command", "line", "cli", "terminal"]
+keywords = ["chmod", "permissions", "file", "numbers", "command", "line", "cli", "terminal"]
----
++++

 I wanted to see the chmod numbers for the files in a directory.
 So I can copy them to the other files.
 Since I don't want to do that dumb chmod math, I looked for a way to do it easily.